Flex Ltd. (FLEX) Shares Up Despite Recent Market Volatility

 Cross Research gave a rating of “Buy” to FLEX, setting the target price at $22 in the report published on May 06th of the previous year.

-During the last 5 trading sessions, FLEX fell by -5.56%, which changed the moving average for the period of 200-days by +22.92% in comparison to the 20-day moving average, which settled at $22.62.
-In addition, Flex Ltd. saw -1.77% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FLEX rose by +1.80%, which changed the moving average for the period of 200-days by +23.48% in comparison to the 20-day moving average, which settled at $22.03.
+In addition, Flex Ltd. saw 0.00% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FLEX starting from WENDLER DANIEL, who sale 1,512 shares at the price of $21.95 back on Mar 10.
-After this action, WENDLER DANIEL now owns 18,266 shares of Flex Ltd., valued at $33,185 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FLEX starting from McSweeney Erin, who sale 10,000 shares at the price of $20.60 back on Mar 16.
+After this action, McSweeney Erin now owns 29,309 shares of Flex Ltd., valued at $206,000 using the latest closing price.

-Tan Kwang Hooi, the Group President of Flex Ltd., sale 3,483 shares at $22.81 during a trade that took place back on Mar 01, which means that Tan Kwang Hooi is holding 131,002 shares at $79,463 based on the most recent closing price.
+WENDLER DANIEL, the Chief Accounting Officer of Flex Ltd., sale 1,512 shares at $21.95 during a trade that took place back on Mar 10, which means that WENDLER DANIEL is holding 18,266 shares at $33,185 based on the most recent closing price.

 Stock Fundamentals for FLEX